nopaddleboat/Koopman_operator_predictive_control/README.md

 [1] Xie, Shengwen, and Juan Ren.
-"Recurrent-neural-network-based Predictive Control of Piezo Actuators for Precision Trajectory Tracking."
-2019 American Control Conference (ACC).
-IEEE, 2019.
+"Recurrent-neural-network-based Predictive Control of Piezo Actuators for Trajectory Tracking."
+IEEE/ASME Transactions on Mechatronics (2019).